Likelihood Geometry of Reflexive Polytopes

 \section{Constructing Reflexive Polytopes}

-By considering the cube and the cross-polytope, we have studied the ML degree of two infinite families of reflexive polytopes.
-In the following, we present generalizations of these families and examine their ML degree.
+In Section~\ref{section5} we studied the ML degrees of hypercubes and cross polytopes in any dimension.
+In this section, we present generalizations of these two families and examine their ML degree.

 Given a reflexive polytope $P$ of dimension $d \ge 1$, define

 While $\mathcal{A}$ corresponds to the cube construction, $\mathcal{B}$ is the construction of the cross polytope (using $P = C_d$ and $P = \cross_d$, respectively).
 Both constructions yield a reflexive polytope of dimension $d+1$.
 Additionally, \citet{TheDVectorsOfReflexivePolytopesAndOfTheDualPolytopes} showed that $\mathcal{C}(P)$ is reflexive.
 Since the design matrix is determined by all lattice points, the following lemma is helpful to specify $A$.